hybridgroup/mechanoid/README.md

 #### Application

-The host application that the developer who uses TinyWASM is creating.
+The host application that the developer who uses Mechanoid is creating.

 #### Modules